Undline/UndChain/readme.md

 4. Drop connection without notice
 5. Blocked from several clients - *Not sure about this one*

-#### Perception Score - Gain
+#### Reliability Score - Gain

 It's important to stress that this is **NOT** a social credit score, but like a credit score you can rebuild it.
 Since I am sure there will be instances where this happens by accident (especially with disconnects).

-Validators can gain perception score by
+Validators can gain Reliability score by

 1. Being a passive validator
 2. Participating on the test net
 3. Recovering from a outage 7x (that means the resource has been used 7 times with no problems)
 4. Having a higher number of connections than your peers

-Partners can gain perception tokens by
+Partners can gain Reliability tokens by

 1. Participating in the test net
 2. Getting un-blocked
 3. Recovering from a outage 7x (that means the resource has been used 7 times with no problems)

-I am concerned about using the block feature as a means of determining a perception score as I am sure it will be used in a poor manner however, clients only hurt themselves when they block other users since that prevents them from using their services.
+I am concerned about using the block feature as a means of determining a Reliability score as I am sure it will be used in a poor manner however, clients only hurt themselves when they block other users since that prevents them from using their services.
 Also, we should consider placing a mechanism that disregards the block if it's noted that client has a abnormally large blocked list.

-In order to make building the perception score more transparent we are introducing the XP system.
-With this system you will be able to see how much XP you need to get to the next level on your perception score.
+In order to make building the Reliability score more transparent we are introducing the XP system.
+With this system you will be able to see how much XP you need to get to the next level on your Reliability score.
 Along with XP, we will have seasonal events where if a participant meets the goals of the network they can earn XP boosts.

 ### Scaling and Security